(click on "TRAILING-EDGE" to return to the main menu)

 "A Day in the Life"

 This exhibit showcases a selection of Robert Appleby Ragen's previously unpublished personal photographs and biographical search analysis taken from the Robert A. Ragen Archive, and with kindness and consultation from the family of Robert A. Ragen.
 This photobiography grants an unprecedented and captivating glimpse into the enigmatic personal life of one of history's most brilliant, innovative, and influential inventors.
-With an eccentric and out-of-the-box approach, this visionary left an indelible mark on history, helping usher in the modern era of both personal and scientific computing.
+With an eccentric and out-of-the-box approach to nearly everything, this remarkable visionary left an indelible mark on history, playing a central role in helping usher in the modern era of both personal and scientific computing.

 Dr. Christopher Kavanau, Executive Director of Project Origins, scanned most of these from the original negatives that were acquired by MoTET and were part of the Robert A. Ragen estate.
 Dr. Kavanau also conducted the biographical research, in consultation with the family of Robert Ragen.
 Dr. Kavanau himself holds 5 U.S. Patents for his inventions concerning computational neuroscience & machine learning, and is a professor at East Stroudsburg University.